 Write a Follow-up Letter

-Edited by Timbuktu, Charmed, Anonymous, Donna and 1 other
+Edited by Timbuktu, Charmed, Donna, Maria

 A follow-up letter can be a reminder, a progress report, a request for an explanation, or even a sales letter.
 This can also be used for follow-up job interviews and or job application.

 Start right off with a statement regarding your situation or the event you are writing about.
 State the topic of your follow-up in the first sentence.
 Then followed by the facts, figures and everything occurred between now and prior communication between you and the recipient.
 Then make a statement of what action you are planning to take or what you are requesting.